isaacgoldings/COSI159a_Assignment2_Sphereface/readme.md

 SphereFace uses A-Softmax Loss, trains and evaluates on LFW dataset.
 Implementation in Python 3.8 and PyTorch 1.7.1.

-Place LFW data in ./data following
+Place LFW data in ./data

-.
-├── lfw  # image folder
-├── pairsDevTest.txt
-├── pairsDevTrain.txt
 To run the code, use python main.py.
 Default using CPU.